nopSolutions/nopCommerce-Docs/user-guide/configuring/settingup/taxes/tax/methods/avalara.md

 ---
-title: Manual (Fixed or By Country/State/Zip)
+title: Avalara tax provider
 author: AndreiMaz
-uid: user-guide/configuring/settingup/taxes/methods/manual
+uid: user-guide/configuring/settingup/taxes/tax/methods/avalara
 ---
-# Manual (Fixed or By Country/State/Zip)
+# Avalara tax provider

 This topic hasn’t been written yet!
 You're more than welcome to help us with that.